Nigel Hasselbaink

-Nigel Hasselbaink (born 21 November 1990) is a professional footballer who plays as a forward.
+Nigel Hasselbaink (born 21 November 1990) is a professional footballer who plays as a forward for Tweede Divisie club AFC.
 Born in the Netherlands, he represents the Suriname national team.

 Personal life

 Hasselbaink was born and raised in the Netherlands.
 He is the nephew of former Leeds United, Chelsea and Middlesbrough striker Jimmy Floyd Hasselbaink.

 Club career

 Born in Amsterdam, Hasselbaink began his career at PSV and by 2007, Hasselbaink signed his first professional contract with PSV.
 He failed to make a senior appearance for the side, and instead made his professional début during the second half of the 2009–10 season while on loan at Go Ahead Eagles in the Eerste Divisie.
 After his loan spell at Go Ahead Eagles, Hasselbaink was released by the club.

 On 23 August 2010, Hasselbaink signed for Hamilton Academical on a free transfer following his release by PSV, after impressing manager Billy Reid while on trial.
 He made his début for Hamilton in the Scottish Premier League four days later, in a 1–0 victory against Inverness Caledonian Thistle.

 On 6 June 2011, Hasselbaink moved to St Mirren, signing a one-year contract along with Paul McGowan.
 Hasselbaink made his debut for the club in a 0–0 draw against Dunfermline Athletic on 25 July 2011 where he played 90 minutes.
-Hasselbaink scored his first league goal for the club on 30 July 2011, against Aberdeen which was the only goal in the game.
-On 6 August 2011, Hasselbaink provided an assist for Steven Thompson but received a straight red card for Unsportsmanlike conduct towards Paul Dixon in a 1–1 draw against Dundee United.
-After receiving a red card, the club appealed for his sending off but lost the appeal, becoming the first player to go through new streamlined disciplinary procedures.
+Hasselbaink scored his first league goal for the club on 30 July 2011, against Aberdeen which was the only goal of the game.
+On 6 August 2011, Hasselbaink provided an assist for Steven Thompson but received a straight red card for unsportsmanlike conduct towards Paul Dixon in a 1–1 draw against Dundee United.
+After receiving a red card, the club appealed for his sending off to be rescinded but lost the appeal.
+Hasselbaink became the first player to go through the new streamlined disciplinary procedures.

-At the end of the season, Manager Danny Lennon says the club offered both Hasselbaink and Jeroen Tesselaar a new contract due to their good performances throughout the season and felt 'confident' and 'optimistic' of keeping both of them at the club.
+At the end of the season, Manager Danny Lennon said the club offered both Hasselbaink and Jeroen Tesselaar a new contract due to their good performances throughout the season and felt 'confident' and 'optimistic' of keeping both of them at the club.
 Whilst negotiations were taking place, club captain Jim Goodwin pleaded the duo to sign a new contract and show their loyalty.

 In May 2012, Hasselbaink turned down an improved contract from St Mirren and left the club with clubs from England and Scotland chasing to sign him.